Targeted stochastic gradient Markov chain Monte Carlo for hidden Markov models with rare latent states: Background

-Assuming a continuous parameter $\theta$, marginalizing the latent states allows one (in theory) to make use of sampling algorithms such as Hamiltonian Monte Carlo or SG-MCMC.
-Unfortunately, both methods require calculation of the gradient of $U(\theta) = - \log \,p(\theta \mid {\bf y})$ with components
+The posterior can be written in the form $p(\theta \mid \bY) \propto \exp\{- U(\theta)\}$, where is known as the potential function.
+Assuming a continuous parameter $\theta$, marginalizing out over the latent states allows one to use gradient-based sampling algorithms for posterior inference; these include Hamiltonian Monte Carlo \citep{duane1987hybrid} and Langevin-based algorithms \citep{roberts1996exponential,welling2011bayesian}.
+Using the notation $\nabla_i$ for $\partial/(\partial \theta_i)$, these require calculating the gradient of $U(\theta)$, which can be written as

 where